Lent and Easter

 Maundy Thursday

 The Thursday before Easter is known as “Maundy Thursday.”
-This is the day that Jesus gathered with his disciples in the Upper Room, sharing a special Passover meal with them, and giving them a New Commandment, to love one another (John 13:34).
+This is the day that Jesus gathered with his disciples in the Upper Room, sharing a special Passover meal with them, and giving them a New Commandment, to love one another as God loves them (John 13:34).
 The word “Maundy” is derived from the Latin word for Commandment.
-Following their meal together, Jesus and his friends went to the Garden to pray, and it was there that he was arrested and subsequently executed.
-If we skip the observance of this solemn day, we miss the full power and joy of Easter morning.
-Join us on Thursday, April 6 at 7 pm in McCoy Chapel.
+Join us on Thursday, April 2 at 7 pm in the McCoy Chapel for this deeply meaningful service.
+Communion is served and all who trust Christ, regardless of denominational affiliation or church membership, are welcome to partake.
+There is childcare for children second grade and under, no reservations required.

 Easter Sunday